 Motivation letters are considered to be the most difficult part while applying for study abroad.
 Some people find it nearly impossible to write a successful Motivation letter to convey the clear message regarding their capabilities, to perform the duties and conviction for pursuing a specific study field in a Top Foreign university.
 Motivation letter is also known as a statement of purpose or letter of intent consisting of a 500-1000 word document essay.
 This is the most private and essential document you may send to a university as part of the application process.
 Frequently, the motivation letter would be the determining factor in whether you are admitted or rejected by the university to which you are applying.

-Many students are confused about what they are expected to write about.
-If the program faculty gives clear specifics of what they are looking for in the letter or leaves it up to the candidate, as is more often the case, it is important to note that each choice has its own set of benefits and drawbacks.
-You might lose out on an opportunity to show your imagination if you are too descriptive, but if you are too open-ended, you risk going the other way to what the staff is looking for.
-The excellent thing is that when evaluating possible future foreign students, there are some general characteristics international higher education recruiters search for a few common characteristics.
+Students can find numbers of Motivation letter study abroad examples to prepare attractive and catchy documents at one glance to secure admission in their desired foreign university, But all it requires is uniqueness and originality as per qualification and strengths.
+It is important to note that each choice has its own set of benefits and drawbacks.
+You might lose out on an opportunity to show your imagination if you are too descriptive, but if you are too open-ended, you take the risk going the other way to get what the staff is looking for.
+The excellent thing is that when evaluating possible future foreign students, there are some general characteristics international higher education recruiters are looking for when considering potential new, international students.

 You should provide important and interesting information about yourself in the letter to illustrate to the admissions officers that you are the best choice for the specific scholarship program by comparing the number of other capable students.

 Following is the structure that will make a perfect motivational letter: